 Barcelona in 48 Hours: Day 1

-The first of hour of your Barcelona in 48 hours starts late Friday night.
+The beginning of your journey starts late Friday night.
 The Barcelona Airport Express shuttle is seriously great value and is really easy to use as a way to get from the airport into the city and vice versa.
 A return trip (covers both to and from the airport) costs just €12.25, and a one-way trip costs €7.25.
 The shuttle runs 24 hours a day and comes every 5 minutes.
 I seriously doubt any rideshare app is going to have those kinds of stats.

 Once you get through the mega long border control line (maybe it was just the night I visited, but it was definitely the longest I waited to get a passport stamp anywhere in Europe), it’s super easy to find the Aerobus stops as they have huge blue machines where you can buy your one-way or return ticket.
 They serve all terminals so you shouldn’t have to travel far.